NYSE executives to woo Aramco IPO in upcoming Saudi visit

 New York, London, Hong Kong, Singapore, Tokyo and Toronto are all seeking pieces of the offering, with Hong Kong currently the frontrunner among bourses in Asia because of its strategic links to key Saudi oil importer China.

-The LSE's Rolet travelled with British Prime Minister Theresa May during her visit to Riyadh in April and joined her in meetings with Saudi economic officials in a bid to boost London's chances.
+The LSE's Rolet traveled with British Prime Minister Theresa May during her visit to Riyadh in April and joined her in meetings with Saudi economic officials in a bid to boost London's chances.

 The LSE is tweaking its rules to become more attractive, creating a new listing model that would allow large state-owned firms like Aramco to avoid the most onerous corporate governance requirements of a "premier" listing without being seen as second class.